Love Is All You Need? (2016 film): Plot

-In an alternate reality where homosexuality is the norm and heterosexuality is shunned, men and women typically only have sex during designated breeding periods for the sake of procreation and it is the societal expectation to raise children with a same-sex partner.
-Gender roles are also different, with major sports teams and religious leaders being largely female.
-The film cuts between two main stories, the first is of the forbidden romance between female college-quarterback Jude and her classmate Ryan, while the second follows preteen Emily Curtis, who develops a crush on her male playmate and struggles to fit in.

-Jude Klein (Briana Evigan) is the star football player at the fictitious Western Indiana University, a highly religious school in an equally religious town.
-Her girlfriend Kelly (Emily Osment) is a popular sorority girl running for homecoming queen.
-Both are regular attendees at a local church and close with its fiercely heterophobic reverend, Rachel Duncan (Elisabeth Röhm).
+In a world where homosexuality is the norm and heterosexuality is shunned, Jude Klein is the star quarterback of Western Indiana University, a religious college in a conservative town.
+Her girlfriend, popular sorority girl Kelly, is running for homecoming queen.
+Both attend a local church run by heterophobic reverend Rachel Duncan.

-While at a frat party, Jude meets Ryan Morris (Tyler Blackburn), a sports journalism major who is writing a story on her for the school magazine.
-The two begin meeting regularly at a broken down merry-go-round near campus.
-Ryan is hinted to be a closeted heterosexual and one night, after Ryan surprises her by fixing the merry-go-round, they kiss.
-Jude confides her feelings to Susan Miller (Ana Ortiz), the head of the newly formed Heterosexual Alliance Club at Western Indiana, who encourages her to come out to her friends and family.
-Jude is adamant about burying her feelings to not put her football career in jeopardy, but that evening, she and Ryan confess their love for each other and have sex.
-Kelly, who had grown suspicious and secretly followed Jude, sees them.
-Furious and heartbroken, she films them with her cell phone.
+At a frat party, Jude meets sports journalism major Ryan Morris, who is writing a story on her for the school magazine.
+They begin meeting regularly at a broken-down merry-go-round near campus.
+One night, after he surprises her by fixing the merry-go-round, they kiss.
+Jude confides in Susan Miller, the head of the newly formed Heterosexual Alliance Club, who encourages her to come out to her friends and family.
+Jude plans to conceal her heterosexuality to not jeopardize her football career, but she and Ryan eventually confess their mutual love and have sex.
+Kelly, who secretly followed Jude, sees them and vengefully films their encounter.

-Jude breaks up with Kelly, but Kelly tells her to keep their split quiet for the sake of her homecoming campaign.
-Meanwhile, Ryan is kicked out of the fraternity he is rushing for refusing to play 7 Minutes in Heaven with another guy.
-Later on, Jude discovers that Kelly plastered her dorm hall with pictures of her and Ryan having sex.
-A distraught Jude leaves a voicemail for Ryan, telling him to get somewhere safe.
-That night, she prays to God, asking for a sign that her love for Ryan is not wrong, before finding a bible verse that sets her at ease.
-The news of her outing reaches the reverend, who plans to encourage her followers at the university to act violently.
+Jude breaks up with Kelly, while Ryan is ejected from his fraternity for refusing to play "seven minutes in heaven" with another guy.
+Jude later discovers that Kelly has posted photos of her and Ryan kissing across the dorm hall.
+Jude leaves a voicemail for Ryan, warning him to get somewhere safe.
+That night, she prays to God for a sign that her love for Ryan is not wrong, before finding a bible verse that eases her worries.
+The news of her outing reaches Rachel.